Skip to main content

 Deep Learning Layout Detection+

 Uses Surya models for detecting document regions: text blocks, headers, tables, figures, equations, code blocks, page headers, and footers.
-Handles multi-column layouts and complex page structures.
+Handles multi-column layouts and complex page structures with reading order detection.

 Use Case: